head_campus

 Plenary Session VI: Unlocking the Dynamism of MSMEs and Start-Ups for Industrial Transformation

 This session was chaired by Mr Ram Mohan Mishra, Chairman, Meghalaya Investment Promotion Board and formerly Development Commissioner, MSMEs, Ministry of MSMEs, Govt of India.
 The speakers in the session were Prof M H Bala Subrahmanya, Indian Institute of Science, Bengaluru; Prof Keshab Das, KIIT University, Bhubaneshwar; Prof R Nagaraj, formerly with IGIDR, Mumbai; Dr Radhicka Kapoor, ICRIER, New Delhi; and Mr Mukesh Gulati, Executive Director, Foundation for MSME Clusters.
 Click here for the YouTube link of the Plenary Session VI.
-A policy brief is being prepared based on the discussion.
+ISID has issued a policy brief based on this discussion.

 Valedictory Session